 Lilt uses Machine Translation (MT) to provide quick translations and to provide translation suggestions to linguists working in the Editor.
 Each Lilt Memory has its own MT model that can be managed from inside the Lilt Memory.
 Each MT model starts out as a copy of Lilt's baseline MT, built using training data.
 If the

-Adaptive memory option is enabled for the Lilt Memory, the MT will adapt over time as linguists process translations in the Editor.
+Adaptive memory option is enabled for the Lilt Memory, the MT adapts as linguists process translations in the Editor.

 - Pretranslation: Pretranslation comes with the option to utilize MT to translate any segments that don't have exact matches (100% or 101%).

 - Quick translate documents and quick translate text: On-premise customers can utilize MT to quickly translate documents and blocks of text.

 When working in the Editor, translation suggestions are provided to linguists for the active segment.
 If there are any TM matches above 75%, those matches will be displayed as the suggestion.
 However, if there are no TM matches above 75%, Lilt uses the associated MT to provide suggestions to the linguist.
 Note that if the language pair does not have MT support, no MT suggestions will be shown.